paintparty/fireworks/README.md

 - Find and highlight values in printed output.

 - Call site options let you easily try out different themes and formatting options.

+- Ships with several popular themes in light and dark variants.

 <br>
 <br>